Property Binding Types

 Many bindings can combine elements of a polling binding and event-based binding.
 An expression binding may combine lots of other bindings to calculate a final result.
 A query binding will often itself be dynamic, altering the query based on other bindings.

 For example, you might have a dropdown on a window that lets the operator choose a type of product that is produced.
 Then you can use a query binding like the following to calculate the defect rate for the given product:

 The blue code is a property binding inside of the query binding.
-Every time this (event-based) binding fires, the query will run again.
+Every time this (event-based) binding fires, the query will run again, but will also run on a set timer based on its polling schedule.
 Using bindings like this, you can create highly dynamic and interactive screens with no scripting whatsoever.

 When you copy a component, all bindings, scripts, etc. are copied along with it, but you can also copy a property binding from one property to another.
+Bindings can be copied from one property to another by right clicking on a property with a binding on it and selecting Copy Binding.
+Then, on another property, right click and select Paste Binding to paste the binding onto the property.
 This can be on the same component or a completely different component.
 The only prerequisite is that both property bindings must use a compatible property type. (i.e., A binding that resolves to a string will not work on an integer property, etc.).